 ALBANY, N.Y. -- In the six months since Hurricane Irene and Tropical Storm Lee drenched the Empire state, survivors and communities have received more than $188 million in state and federal disaster assistance.
 This funding continues to help families and communities recover and rebuild.

 ALBANY, N.Y. – Two state and federal Disaster Recovery Centers (DRCs) will close Friday, November 18, at 7:00 p.m., officials with the Federal Emergency Management Agency (FEMA) said today.
 The centers, which are staffed with disaster-recovery specialists to provide information and guidance to homeowners, renters and businesses applying for assistance in recovering from damage and losses suffered from the tropical storms of late August, are the last two such facilities in operation in the state of New York.

 November 15, 2011

-ALBANY, NY – To continue serving disaster survivors affected by the recent storms in New York, the Disaster Recovery Center currently operating in the Church of the Nazarene at 3732 Waverly Road in Owego, New York, will close Friday, Nov.
+ALBANY, NY – To continue serving disaster survivors affected by the recent storms in New York, the Disaster Recovery Center (DRC) currently operating in the Broome County Library at 185 Court Street in Binghamton will close Friday, Nov.
 18, and transition to a U.S. Small Business Administration (SBA) Disaster Loan Outreach Center (DLOC) opening Monday, November 21.
 The DLOC will be open Monday to Friday, 8:00 a.m. to 5:00 p.m.
 It is closed Saturday and Sunday.